 - Disk space: 20 GB

-This is the easiest way to start to familiarize with the command line kubectl.
+This is the easiest way to start to familiarize yourself with the command line kubectl.

 The inconvenience of this solution is this is not possible to add other nodes, and by consequence, to discover how the architecture really works and the full power of Kubernetes.